openartmarket/supabase-live-table/README.md

 ## Overview

-Supabase Live Table provides one function (`liveTable`) that replicates a Postgres table in memory, and keeps it up to date with changes to the table in real-time.
-It uses [Supabase Realtime](https://supabase.com/docs/guides/realtime) to receive notifications of changes to the table, and then updates its in-memory read only replica.
+Supabase Live Table provides one function (`liveTable`) that initializes the table replication.

-The rows to replicate can be filtered by a column value.
+The rows to replicate are filtered by a column value.
 Supabase Live Table first fetches a snapshot of the table, and then applies incremental updates to the in-memory replica.
-It handles all the edge cases of concurrent updates to the table, and guarantees that the in-memory replica is always consistent with the table.
+It handles all the edge cases of concurrent updates to the table, and guarantees that the in-memory replica stays consistent with the table.

 ## Installation